-Originating goods shall be eligible for Community treatment, in accordance with the provisions of Annex 1 of this Protocol.
+Originating goods shall be eligible for Community treatment, accordance with the provisions of Annex I of this Protocol.

-COOPERATION IN CUSTOMS MATTERS
+CO-OPERATION IN CUSTOMS MATTERS

-Member States shall, as provided for in Annex II of this Protocol, take appropriate measures, including arrangements regarding customs administration cooperation, to ensure that the provisions of this Protocol are effectively and harmoniously applied.
+Member States shall, as provided for in Annex II of this Protocol, take appropriate measures, including arrangements regarding customs administration cooperation, to ensure chat the provisions of this Protocol are effectively and harmoniously applied.